 Ambulance services must adapt to the changing health care, demographic, socio-economic and medical needs in their area

 - Community Services: Community paramedicine, tactical teams, multi-patient transport units, bike and marine teams are examples of services being provided by municipalities to meet the needs of their community.
 System design and service delivery are impacted by the ratio of Advanced Care Paramedics vs. Primary Care Paramedics.

 - Demographics: Age and health status of the population has an impact on the number and severity of calls.
 An older population can increase the demand for services, as can seasonal visitors and the inflow of workers from other communities during the day.

 - Dispatch: The system, processes and governance of the dispatch impact the efficiency and effectiveness of the land ambulance operation.
 Local control or influence of dispatch operations has a direct influence on Emergency Medical Services/Paramedic Services operations.
-The majority of dispatch centers in Ontario are operated directly by the Ministry of Health.

 - Governance: All Emergency Medical Services/Paramedic Services operations are governed and regulated provincially pursuant to the Ambulance Act including minimum operational standards.
 Budgeted Resources, Local Response Times Standards and Deployment Plans are mandated by Council.